 The results are used to predict pressure, stress, trap integrity, and borehole stability.
-Our team combines geoscientists at The University of Texas with geotechnical engineers at MIT.
+Our team combines geoscientists at The University of Texas with geotechnical engineers at Tufts University.
 Concepts developed in the GeoFluids Consortium have been extended to study marine slope stability and the processes of hydrate formation and disassociation.
 Tools have been developed to measure pressure in-situ in mudrocks.

-UT GeoFluids is currently supported by 11 energy companies.
+UT GeoFluids is currently supported by 13 energy companies.

-For information, abstracts, presentations, and participant lists from previous annual meetings please visit the meeting site.
+For information, abstracts, presentations, and participant lists from previous annual meetings please visit the meetings page.

-UT GeoFluids 2014 Consortium Meeting
+UT GeoFluids 2015 Annual Meeting